ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 {@snippet features/general-html-support-source}

-The General HTML Support ("GHS") feature allows developers to easily enable HTML features that are not supported by any other dedicated CKEditor 5 plugins.
-GHS lets you add elements, attributes, classes, and styles to the source and ensures this markup stays in the editor window and the output.
+With the General HTML Support ("GHS") feature, developers can easily enable HTML features that are not supported by any other dedicated CKEditor 5 plugins.
+GHS lets you add elements, attributes, classes, and styles to the source and ensures this markup stays in the editor window and in the output.

 ## Demo